RC-Projects/RC-Terraform/README.md

 # RC-Terraform

-This is a sample project to illistrate the ability for Terraform to deploy EC2 instances to AWS.
+This is a sample project that illustrates building out a simple web server repeatedly as infrastructure on AWS.